SosoLaMojo/SosoLaMojo.github.io/demo_computer_graphics.md

 ## Planets + Sun
 ![SpawnPlanets](../assets/GIF/spawnPlanets.gif)

 The sun is in the center of the scene (0,0,0) and the planets are drawn one after the other from the center of this scene.
-The planets each have a color texture and a normal map which are applied to a sphere.
+The planets each have a color texture and a normal map which are applied to the sphere.

 ![Texture Planet Venus](../assets/Montage_normal_mapping.PNG)